Hiccup246/development-env/README.md

 ![program-main-menu-screenshot](https://raw.githubusercontent.com/Hiccup246/development-env/main/program-main-menu-screenshot.webp)

 This repository contains various scripts written in `zsh` shell that configure a mac based development environment.
 By running the main script you are presented with 5 key setup options which are described below.
-All the configuration options are listed at the end of this readme in a [index](#Index-of-all-configurations).
+All the configuration options are listed at the end of this readme in a [index](#🗂️-Index-of-all-configurations).

-## 💻 Run entire mac setup
+## Run entire mac setup
 1. Configures safari, finder, doc and default directories
 2. Installs Xcode command line tools
 3. Installs all homebrew packages